 Seagrass for Weaving Home Decor Products

-Once the seagrass is cut, it needs to be prepared to weave baskets and other products.
+Once the seagrass is cut, it must be prepared to weave baskets and other products.

 Here is some information about seagrass for weaving products:

 - Seagrass Must Be Dried – The seagrass used for weaving baskets must be dried properly before it can be used for weaving.
-If it is not dried properly, this can cause other issues in the production.
+If it is not dried correctly, this can cause other issues in production.